 Paul Castellano's house

-It is situated at 177 Benedict Road in Staten Island, New York.
+It is located at 177 Benedict Road on Staten Island, New York.

-Castellano built this 10,000-square-foot mansion in Todt Hill, Staten Island, in 1980.
+Castellano built this 10,000-square-foot mansion in Todt Hill in 1980.
 He lived here during the height of his power.

 However, his succession came as an unwelcome surprise to some of the other members.
 At the time, many of them expected the current underboss, Aniello Dellacroce, to step up and take the reins.